anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 A Member Franchise subject to suspension may be granted a change of status by the Commissioner upon resolution of the conditions giving rise to the suspension.
 A change of status may include restoration to good standing or modification of the existing suspension, subject to any conditions imposed by the Commissioner or otherwise required by this document.

 ### Discipline and Enforcement
 To be successful, the League depends on self-regulation and shared accountability.
-All League participants are expected to encourage one another to comply with League rules and expectations.
+All League participants are expected to encourage one another to comply with League Policy and expectations.
 Participants may report potential infractions to the Commissioner, any League Officer, or any member of the Board by text message, email, phone call, or other means.
 A report, by itself, does not constitute a request for forfeit or any other specific sanction.
 League officials may retain such reports to identify patterns or repeated issues and to support further action when appropriate.

 #### Authority
 The Commissioner shall have authority to impose discipline consistent with this document, including warnings, fines, suspensions, and referrals for further review.
 Disciplinary actions may apply to Players, Managers, or Member Franchises, as appropriate.